AlexOgn/Discord-Nuke-Bot/README.md

 # Discord-Nuke-Bot
 A Nuke bot for discord that deletes every channel and role

+# DISCLAIMER
+# I AM NOT RESPONSIBLE IF YOUR ACCOUNT GETS BANNED

 # Getting Started
 1. Download `NodeJS` if you haven't from here: https://nodejs.org/en/
 2. Go through the instalation process